-Recommendation of Palmira, Colombia, as Headquarters Site for the International Institute

-For a number of reasons, which are reviewed here, it is suggested that the tropical institute's headquarters be located at Palmira, Colombia.
+Recommendation of Palmira, Colombia, as Headquarters Site for the International Institute gested that the tropical institute's headquarters be located at Palmira, Colombia.
 In selecting the site for an institution of the type and quality envisioned in the present proposal, criteria must be taken into account which may be decisive factors in the effective functioning of the institute.
 Some of the considerations which determined the choice of Palmira follow:

 1) The institute should be located within the ecological zone on which its work will be focused.
 The institute must be in the tropics; however, common sense and experience dictate choosing a spot located toward the more favorable end of the spectrum of tropical conditions, from which to spearhead a gradual and rational conquest of the harsher and less tractable regions.
-Palmira is located at an altitude of 1,000 meters, has a mean annual temperature of 550.

-and an average annual rainfall of 40 inches.
+Palmira is located at an altitude of 1,000 meters, has a mean annual temperature of 75°F, and an average annual rainfall of 40 inches.
 It is subtropical rather than torrid, but any crop, including forages, that is adapted to tropical and sea-level conditions can easily be grown with normal development in this region.
 And, most important, it will be easier in most instances to propagate and maintain germplasm collections at Palmira than at lower elevations under very high temperatures and heavy rainfall conditions.